plumer/network-lab/README.md

 detector works as a lightweight wireshark and send works as a lightweight ping.
 - lab4 - route.c
 works as a lightweight **static** router that loads route rules and interface info from files

+## Coming changes

+Considering coming semester that also packs with a 'network lab' course, previous codes and reports will be moved into a history folder, that would rarely be changed.